KianGentry/EYN-DOS/README.md

 - Pillow - Used for reading image files.

 - Requests - Used in the "newver" command to install the newest version of EYN-DOS.

+- Datetime - Used in the "ctime" and "cdate" commands to tell the time and date respectively.

 Optional Modules: